-This report presents the results of a geotechnical investigation that was performed for a proposed water reservoir which is to be constructed for the Legacy Mountain Development and will be located at approximately 5586 Old Snow Basin Road in Huntsville, Weber County, Utah.
+This report presents the results of a geotechnical investigation that was performed for a proposed water reservoir which is to be constructed for the Osprey Ranch development.
+The development is to be located in Eden, Weber County, Utah.
 The general location of the project is indicated on the Project Vicinity Map, Plate 1.
 In general, the purposes of this investigation were to evaluate the subsurface conditions and the nature and engineering properties of the subsurface soils, and to provide recommendations for general site grading and for the design and construction of concrete slabs and foundations.
 This investigation included subsurface exploration, representative soil sampling, field and laboratory testing, engineering analysis, and preparation of this report.
+Prior to the completion of our report, the Geologic Hazards Evaluation for the development by Western Geologic, dated January 3, 2022, was reviewed to assist in our assessments.
 The work performed for this report was authorized by Mr. John Lewis.